All Episodes

 And I think she was absolutely right.

-This process has become uncivil, and it's not proper for our government to get this nasty and political.
+This process has become uncivil and it's not proper for our government to get this nasty in political.

-The only eyewitness, Craig Jarrett, is uh a guy by the name of Mark Judge, who's a writer in Washington, D.C., who reiterated his strong denial of the allegations as uh that he had watched this alleged sexual assault take place.
+The only eyewitness, Greg Jarrett, is a guy by the name of Mark Judge, who's a writer in Washington, D.C., who reiterated his strong denial of the allegations as that he had watched this alleged sexual assault take place.

-I have no recollection of any of the events described in the today's post article or attributed to her letters in a statement and before Ford's name was released.
+I have no recollection of any of the events described in today's Post article or attributed to her letter in a statement.

 This guy, Judge, said it's absolutely nuts.